grobenmarketing/hugo-one-eyed-graphics/content/_index.md

 pillars:
   - title: "High Quality"
     description: "Get a wrap that looks professional from far away but has attractive, artistic detail up close."
-  - title: "Investment-Grade Durability"
+  - title: "Durabile"
-    description: "We use superior 3M materials and certified installation techniques.
-This is a 5+ year marketing investment, not a monthly ad expense."
+    description: "We use superior 3M materials and our staff is trained on certified installation techniques."
   - title: "Targeted ROI"
     description: "While you're on the job, your vehicle is selling for you.
-Our wraps are designed to catch eyes.
-It's time to get more calls."
+Our wraps are designed to catch eyes."

 gallery:
   title: "Our Work"